 So it’s all about diversification to make sure you’re covered, especially if you’re into niche offerings like raw food or gluten-free dishes.
 Being active on multiple platforms will help you reach niche clients faster.
 And if you sell different types of foods, you can think about splitting them up into different brands.
 That way when someone is looking for a specific food they can find you more easily.
 Segmenting also helps you target the various demographics that might favour different platforms, for example health-conscious parents or millennial professionals.

-Another advantage of working with multiple food delivery platforms is that you can compare them and see how your business is faring on each one.
+Another advantage of working with multiple food delivery services is that you can compare them and see how your business is faring on each one.

 “Besides giving you the ability to compare, not putting all your eggs in one basket also gives you more freedom to drop one of your delivery partners if necessary”